Tahquamenon Falls State Park, MichiganNational Parks & Nature

 Within Tahquamenon Falls State Park

-• **Campgrounds:** There are multiple campgrounds, including the Lower Falls Modern Campground (with Hemlock and Portage loops) and the Rivermouth Modern and Rustic Campgrounds.
-The Lower Falls Modern Campground offers sites with 30-amp (some 50-amp) electrical service, hot showers, and flush toilets seasonally.
-The Hemlock loop at the Lower Falls is notable for being open year-round, with plowed sites, electricity, and water access even in deep winter.
-RV sites with full hookups start from $20 per night, and reservations are required.
+• Lower Falls Modern Campground: This campground features sites with 30-amp (some 50-amp) electrical service, hot showers, and flush toilets seasonally.
+The Hemlock loop is notable for being open year-round, with plowed sites, electricity, and water access even in deep winter.
+RV sites with full hookups start from $20 per night, with summer sites ranging from $28-$32 per night.
+It's a short walk from the Portage Campground loop to the Lower Falls.

-• **Backcountry Camping:** For a more rugged experience, the park offers three reservable backcountry campsites along or near the North Country Trail, with hike-in distances ranging from 1 to 5 miles.
+• Backcountry Camping: The park also offers three reservable backcountry campsites along or near the North Country Trail, with hike-in distances ranging from 1 to 5 miles.

 Hotels and Resorts Near Tahquamenon Falls State Park

-• **Culhane Lake Resort:** Rated 10 by travelers, this resort is just 4.4 miles from the park and features fully equipped kitchens and water views.
+• Culhane Lake Resort (Paradise): Rated highly by travelers, this resort is about 4.4 miles from the park and features fully equipped kitchens and water views.

-• **Various Vacation Rentals:** Many cottages, cabins, and homes are available in Paradise and the surrounding Whitefish Township, often featuring amenities like full kitchens, lake access, and proximity to trails.
+• Vacation Rentals: Many private vacation rentals, including cabins and homes, are available in and around Paradise and Newberry, offering options like lakefront access and proximity to trails.

 Sample 2-Day Itinerary